I-1-2-57.Evaluating Fee Petitions

 Consider the results achieved along with all the other factors.

 • Do not permit this factor to completely override the others.
-If SSA made a favorable determination on one claim and an unfavorable determination on another claim, the fee authorizer should not disregard the other factors and authorize the fee amount the representative requests in the first, but authorize no fee in the second, simply because of the outcome.
+For example, if SSA made a favorable determination on one claim and an unfavorable determination on another claim, but the representative provided similar services on both claims, the fee authorizer must not disregard the other factors and authorize the fee amount the representative requests in the first, but authorize no fee in the second, simply because of the outcome.

-EXCEPTION: If the representative and claimant have entered into a contingency contract, providing that there will be no fee if the claim is not favorably decided, SSA will honor that provision.
-In such a case, SSA will not authorize any fee for services if the representative petitions.
+If the representative and claimant entered into a contingency contract, which provided that there will be no fee if the claim is not favorably decided, SSA will honor that provision.
+In such a case, SSA will not authorize any fee for services if the representative submits a petition.

 • Do not authorize the fee primarily on the basis of the amount of benefits awarded (or lack thereof); the benefit amount payable is unrelated to the extent or caliber of services the representative provided.

 Example: An assessment of the client's description of symptoms prompted the representative to develop evidence of a medical condition the field office and Disability Determination Services had overlooked.
 This established the claimant's entitlement to disability insurance benefits.
-When evaluating, you credit the favorable results the representative achieved.
-You also credit the representative's demonstrated skill and competence in a case complicated by the claimant stressing the symptoms of a medical condition that alone was not disabling, and SSA not recognizing the significance of the claimant's other symptoms.
+When evaluating, credit the favorable results the representative achieved.
+Credit also the representative's demonstrated skill and competence in a case complicated by the claimant stressing the symptoms of a medical condition that alone was not disabling.

 7. Level(s) in the Administrative Process